kubevault/prometheus-exporter/docs/guides/secret-engines/mongodb/overview.md

 # Manage MongoDB credentials using the KubeVault operator

 MongoDB is one of the supported plugins for the database secrets engine.
 This plugin generates database credentials dynamically based on configured roles for the MongoDB database.
-You can easily manage [MongoDB Database secret engine](https://www.vaultproject.io/docs/secrets/databases/mongodb.html) using the KubeVault operator.
+You can easily manage [MongoDB secret engine](https://www.vaultproject.io/docs/secrets/databases/mongodb.html) using the KubeVault operator.

 ![MongoDB secret engine](/docs/images/guides/secret-engines/mongodb/mongodb_secret_engine_guide.svg)